Ellie Kisyombe: Social Democrat candidacy

-In 2019, Kisyombe ran as a candidate in the local elections with the Social Democrats in Dublin's North Inner City constituency.
-She was the first person living in Direct Provision to run in local elections.
+In 2019, Kisyombe ran as a candidate in the 2019 Irish local elections with the Social Democrats in the Dublin City local electoral area of North Inner City.
+She was the first person living in direct provision to run in local elections.
 She came under scrutiny when The Sunday Times wrote about the discrepancies between her version of her asylum applications and the official records.
 In particular, this centred around how Kisyombe omitted her asylum application in the United Kingdom in 2014 and other discrepancies in the time line of her asylum applications.
 This led to the resignation of a number of party members.
 The party conducted an independent review, and she was allowed to continue her election campaign.
 Kisyombe claimed that the incident had hurt her campaign.